joshbegley/nyt-latest/README.md

 `Ayatollah Ali Khamenei suggested that Tehran was not behind the assault in Israel and warned of consequences from retaliatory strikes in Gaza.`\
 https://nytimes.com/2023/10/10/world/middleeast/iran-israel-hamas-attacks.html?searchResultPosition=6

-**The U.N. human rights chief warns Israel against a siege of Gaza and condemns Palestinian violence.**\
+**The U.N. human rights chief condemns Palestinian violence and warns Israel against a siege of Gaza.**\
 `By Hiba Yazbek`\
 https://nytimes.com/live/2023/10/10/world/israel-hamas-war-gaza/the-un-human-rights-chief-warns-israel-against-a-siege-of-gaza-and-condemns-palestinian-violence?searchResultPosition=7